tienl/UFO/README.md

 # UFO filter page
-This repository shows how I've used javascript, css, html to build a dynamic webpage that allows user to view and interact with the webpage.
-The webpage demonstrates a mock portal that presents a large amount of eyewitness accounts of UFO data in a table.
-The webpage includes a filtering function which allow users to filter through the eyewitness with specific criteria.
-Once the filter is submitted, javascript process the filter and return the filtered result.
-A limitation exists in the filtering function, as the existing code expects a complete match.
-Some additional features that may be further developed are listed here:
+This repository shows how I've used javascript, css, and HTML with boostrap and d3.js libraries to build an interactive webpage.
+The webpage allow users to view and interact with the webpage in real time.
+The page is a mock portal that shows a large amount of eyewitness reports of UFO sighting data via a javascript data file presented in the website as a table.
+I've included a filtering function that allow users to filter the table specific criteria and return the result in real time.

-  - Allow users to filter for keywords within "comments"
+The website essentially consists of 3 major components
+  - HTML code that present the webpage
+  - Javascript code that handles data, interaction, and backend functions
+  - CSS for detailed, easy and consistent styling

+Some enhancement ideas are listed below to further extend usability of this demo
+  - Add filtering for "Duration" and "Comments"
+  - Build global search function that searches keywords against all columns
   - Aid user typos in search criteria, suggest closest match of term when input does not match
   - Allow export of filtered data
   - Allow sorting on display columns